SierraSoftworks/git-tool/docs/commands/dev.md

 any merged branches (using `git branch --merged`) and remove them for you automatically.

 #### Options
- - `--yes/-y` will skip the confirmation prompt and remove any branches that are found.
+ - `-y`, `--yes` will skip the confirmation prompt and remove any branches that are found.

 #### Example
 ``` powershell